You to Me Are Everything: Other versions

 The song has been covered by Frankie Valli, whose version was released as the B-side to "We're All Alone" that reached No. 78 on the Billboard Hot 100.
-It has also been covered by Tiny Tim and Andy Abraham.
+It has also been covered by Andy Abraham.
 Spanish singer Miguel Bosé sing a Spanish version entitled "Eres todo para mí" in his 1977 album "Linda".
 A Finnish version entitled "Ei enempää voi pyytää" ("He can ask no more") was recorded in 1978 by Petri Pettersson.
 Later on, in 1997, songwriter Marina Rei successfully recorded an Italian-language version, "Primavera" ("Spring")..
 The Song has also been covered by Malaysian artist Dayang Nurfaizah in 2007 which is sung in Bahasa Melayu and titled 'Cerita Cinta Dayang'.